ayoubechara/NewsFuse/readme.md

 2. Configure the backend:

    - Rename the `.env.example` file in the `backend` directory to `.env` and update the necessary configuration options such as database credentials, API keys, etc.
+   - The API Keys you will need are: NewsAPI, The New York Times, The Guardian.

 3. Build and run the project: